HaileyN3132/web102_prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app
+- I spent longer time to review some of the topics

 ## License